 You and your chair determine when the proposal is ready for presentation to the committee and approval.
 Review for approval shall occur in a meeting of the committee, where you and at least one member of the committee are physically present together in the same location.
 All committee members must sign the Advancement to Candidacy Form or offer evidence of their individual approval of your proposal.

-Any changes to your proposal must be approved by all members of your committee and documented on a Declaration of Change to Approved Proposal form (available on the Registrar’s Form Index).
+Any changes to your proposal must be approved by all members of your committee and documented on a Declaration of Change to Approved Proposal form (available on the Forms webpage).
 A copy of the revised proposal must be attached to the form, which is filed with the Registrar’s Office.

 Upon advancement to candidacy, doctoral students in degree programs requiring a dissertation are ABD or “All But Dissertation.”